 That Plastic in chewing gums was not necessarily to be expected.
-Even though the major manufacturers of chewing gum kept the ingredients of their products a secret for years, it became known at the latest after the results of a study by environmental physician Hans-Peter Hutter: Chewing gums contain Plastic - and we chew the plastic almost every day.
+Even though the major manufacturers of chewing gum kept the ingredients of their products a secret for years, the results of a study by environmental medicine expert Hans-Peter Hutter made it known: Chewing gum contains Plastic - and we chew the plastic almost every day.
 Around 9.7 million people₁ have stated that they chew gum several times a week.
-Unfortunately, only very few people know that they are chewing on plastic.
+Unfortunately, very few people know that they are chewing on plastic.

-Find out how much plastic is in chewing gum, whether it's a health hazard and what alternatives we have in this article.
+In this article, you can find out how much plastic is in chewing gum, whether it is harmful to health and what alternatives we have.

 What is chewing gum made of?

-If a manufacturer does not advertise that it offers all-natural chewing gum, then it must be assumed that the gum contains plastic.
-In food chemistry, the main justification for plastic as a component of chewing gum is that it is No natural products available in the necessary quantities stand.₂
+If a manufacturer does not advertise that it offers purely natural chewing gum, then it can be assumed that the chewing gum contains plastic.
+In food chemistry, plastic as a component of chewing gum is primarily justified by the fact that it no natural products are available in the necessary quantities stand.₂

-To take a closer look at the ingredients in conventional chewing gum, let's take a look at a Example an:
+To take a closer look at the ingredients of conventional chewing gum, let's take a look at a Example an:

-Gum, sweeteners xylitol, sorbitol; thickener gum arabic, humectant glycerin, flavors, bulking agent calcium phosphates, emulsifier soy lecithin, sweeteners aspartame, acesulfame K; colorant E171, acidity regulator sodium hydrogen carbonate, glazing agent carnauba wax, antioxidant BHA, colorant E133.The ingredients of the chewing gum (Wrigley's Extra)
+Chewing mass, sweetener xylitol, sorbitol; thickener gum arabic, humectant glycerine, flavors, bulking agent calcium phosphates, emulsifier soy lecithin, sweeteners aspartame, acesulfame K; color E171, acidity regulator sodium hydrogen carbonate, glazing agent carnauba wax, antioxidant BHA, color E133.The ingredients of the chewing gum (Wrigley's Extra)

-While all of the above ingredients can be clearly assigned, the term "chewing mass" rather undefined and can basically mean anything.
-The fact that manufacturers like Wrigley's insist that the composition of the chewing mass is a trade secret is unfortunately legal.
-This is because the chewing mass of the chewing gum is not an additive, but a crucial food ingredient.₃
+While all the ingredients mentioned can be clearly assigned, the term "chewing mass" is rather undefined and can basically mean anything.
+The fact that manufacturers such as Wrigley's insist that the composition of the chewing gum is a trade secret is unfortunately justified.
+This is because the chewing mass of chewing gum is not an additive, but a key food ingredient.₃

-But the already mentioned environmental physician Hans-Peter Hutter could confirm with his study that the chewing mass of chewing gums nowadays consists mainly of plastics.
-He proved that the chewing mass before, for example, from the plastics Polyvinyl ether and Polyisobutene exists.
+However, the aforementioned environmental physician Hans-Peter Hutter was able to confirm in his study that the chewing gum in chewing gum today consists mainly of plastic.
+He was able to prove that the chewing gum consists mainly of the plastics Polyvinyl ether and Polyisobutene exists.

 Danger from plastic in chewing gum